idaltu-1/sapyyn/README.md

 - **Bootstrap Variables**: Can be customized for branding
 - **Responsive Design**: Mobile-first approach with breakpoints

+#### Visual Design Guidelines

+The overall look and feel should convey professionalism while remaining friendly and approachable:

+- **Use authentic imagery** such as photos of real dental professionals or patients (with consent) to build trust.
+High-quality 3D graphics can also be effective.
+- **Color scheme** should lean toward calming medical greens and avoid overly cartoonish palettes.
+- **Modern illustrations only**; avoid outdated clip-art that makes the product appear less sophisticated.
+- **Clean layouts with ample whitespace** keep the interface focused and easy to navigate.

 ### Feature Extensions

 The system is designed for extensibility: